The Party Planning Guide

 Twig & Twine Flowers716 N. Virgil Ave., Hollywood | 323.660.4100

 Equal parts floral boutique and adorable gift shop, Twig & Twine is best enjoyed in person rather than over the phone.
 Owner Heather Williams' calling card is incorporating unexpected elements into her arrangements, be they succulents or rare, alien-looking blooms.

 The Original Los Angeles Flower Market754 Wall St., Downtown | 213.627.3696

-For crafty types, Downtown's wholesale flower market (it takes up close to two city blocks) is a DIY goldmine.
-Yes, there are fresh flowers and succulents—both locally and globally grown—as far as the eye can see, but you can also come here to snag supplies like vases, gardening tools, and ribbon for a song.
-Pros get first dibs daily; during designated times, the general public can pay a $2 admission fee to shop.
+Downtown's wholesale flower market (it takes up close to two city blocks) is a DIY goldmine.
+Yes, there are fresh flowers and succulents—both locally and globally grown—literally as far as the eye can see.
+But you can also come here to snag supplies like vases, gardening tools, and ribbon for a song.
+Pros get first dibs daily; during designated times, the general public can pay a $1 admission fee during the week; $2 on Saturdays.

 The Velvet Garden Flowers622 S. Anderson St., Downtown | 323.852.1766

 Kimm Birkicht is a beloved LA-based floral designer with deep industry roots, which translates to an innate understanding that every arrangement—whether it's for a wedding, family gathering, or work event—needs to speak to the client's individual aesthetic.